apache/daffodil-vscode/src/tests/DfdlIntellisenseTestingChecklist.md

 - [ ] Verify the dropdown doesnot contain ref,dfdl:encoding,dfdl:alignment,dfdl:lengthKind,dfdl:representation

+Place the cursor at line 31 column 39, after alignment="1".
+Backspace until alignment="1" is erased.
+Type ctrl+space.
 Select alignment from the dropdown. select 1 as the value for alignment.

 - [ ] Verify that alignment="1" is inserted.
 - [ ] Verfiy that alignment does not have the dfdl: prefix.

 Place the cursor at line 33 column 1.
 Type CTRL+space.

-- [ ] Verify the dropdown contains dfdl:defineEscapeScheme,dfdl:defineFormat,dfdl:defineVariable,dfdl:format.
+- [ ] Verify the dropdown contains dfdl:defineEscapeScheme,dfdl:defineFormat,dfdl:defineVariable,dfdl:definbeVariable name,dfdl:format.

 Place the cursor at line 52 column 56 at the end of the line.
 Backspace over the last two characters "/>".
 The cursor should be directly after encoding="ascii".
 Type a / (slash '/').